lukjok/CoreMon/README.md

 # CoreMon
-CPU usage monitor for Windows 10 Mobile
+CPU frequency monitor for Windows 10 Mobile
+Supports up to 8 cores, made in C++/C